ts-1958/appliance-store-test-spring-boot/README.md

 Your application has to imitate work of an online shop.

 Employees should be able to do the following:
-1. Have navigation and provide access for each element front-end;
-2. Show every table;
+1. show every table;
-3. add, correct, and delete `Employee`, `Client`, `Appliance`, `Manufacturer`;
+2. add, correct, and delete `Employee`, `Client`, `Appliance`, `Manufacturer`;
-4. approve orders.
+3. approve orders.

 Clients and employees should be able to do the following:
+1. have navigation and provide access for permitted elements front-end;
-1. add, correct, and delete orders.
+2. add, correct, and delete orders.

 Users must be able to work in two languages(native and English).